Embodying Compassion Through

-Late Spring Session:
+Late Fall Session:

 Our Taoist tradition considers Compassion, Universal Love, and qualities such as Kindness and Caring to be naturally occurring energies found throughout the universe.